rackerlabs/support-how-to/content/cloud-orchestration/building-cloud-orchestration-templates.md

       have several lines, and include details of the template such 2 LBs, 2 WebServers, 1 DBaaS and Autoscale.

-Use a vertical line (|) or angle bracket (>) to indicate literal blocks with line breaks preserved.
+Use a vertical line (|) or angle bracket (>) to indicate literal blocks with the line breaks preserved.
 The description for the template is displayed in the template list in the Cloud Control Panel.

 You can also use the `description` property within the parameters section of the template, as shown in the following example.
 See the "Parameters" section for more information.